jakobzhao/geog595/01_intro/readme.md

 * Hawkins, H., Cabeen, L., Callard, F., Castree, N., Daniels, S., DeLyser, D., Neely, H.M. and Mitchell, P., 2015.
 What might GeoHumanities do?
 Possibilities, practices, publics, and politics.
 GeoHumanities, 1(2), pp.211-232.

 * Travis, C., 2017.
 GeoHumanities, GIScience and Smart City Lifeworld approaches to geography and the new human condition.
 Global and Planetary Change, 156, pp.147-154.

+* Kitchin, R. & Dodge, M. 2005.
+Code and the transduction of space.
+Annals of the Association of American Geographers 95(1): 162-180.

 ## Deliverables